jkvor/emysql/README.markdown

 	$ ./c_stored_procedure

-or make emysql.app and start a_hello etc. manually along these lines (but first create the database as given above):
+or make emysql.app and start a_hello etc. manually along these lines (but first create the database as listed above):

 	$ make
 	$ cd samples